This post may contain affiliate links, from which we earn an income.

 Motorhome Bikes & Bike Racks

 If you’re heading off on a motorhome tour, you may want a secondary means of transport to get about once you’re pitched up.
 For the lucky few, that means a car or motorbike in the boot or on a trailer, but for most of us it means a good old-fashioned bicycle on a bike rack, or scooter.
 We take a look at all the options for your motorhome and campervan.

 Cycling has evolved hugely over the past decade and there is now a type of bike for every type of cycling.
 This can be a bit bewildering if you just wanna get on your bike and go!

 Consider these questions before choosing the best bike for your motorhome;

-- will you store the bike in the motorhome garage?
-Bikes always take up more room than you think and this will impact on your ability to carry a scooter for example.
-Folding bikes may be a good option in this case.
+- Will you store the bike in the motorhome garage?
+Bikes always take up more room than you think.

 Types of Bikes